Cameron King: 2018

-2019 & 2020
+2019 and 2020

 On 9 January, King signed a 1-year deal to join English side Featherstone Rovers.

 On 5 October, King played for Featherstone in the Million Pound Game which they lost 24–6 against the Toronto Wolfpack.

 On 29 October 2019, it was revealed that King had been released by Featherstone.
-King spoke to the media saying "Things are probably taking a little longer than I’d hoped, But I do have options back in the UK and in Australia.
-It’s good to get back home and be talking to people and figure out what I want to do.
-I’ve been around friends and family and had a mental break from footy, but I’ve been assessing the options for next year, whether that be the Championship again, stepping up to Super League or coming back to Australia".
+King spoke to the media saying "Things are probably taking a little longer than I'd hoped, But I do have options back in the UK and in Australia.
+It's good to get back home and be talking to people and figure out what I want to do.
+I've been around friends and family and had a mental break from footy, but I've been assessing the options for next year, whether that be the Championship again, stepping up to Super League or coming back to Australia".

 On 2 December 2019, King signed a contract to join Cronulla-Sutherland for the 2020 NRL season.

 In February 2020, King was taken from the field during Cronulla's trial game against Canterbury-Bankstown with a suspected knee injury.
 It was later revealed that King had suffered a season ending ACL injury.
-King posted on Twitter saying "It’s still sinking in that my season is over.
-It’s been hard to accept what’s happened and I’d be lying if I said I’m ok.
-I’m taking things 1 day at a time and determined to not let this defeat me physically or mentally.
+King posted on Twitter saying "It's still sinking in that my season is over.
+It's been hard to accept what's happened and I'd be lying if I said I'm ok.
+I'm taking things 1 day at a time and determined to not let this defeat me physically or mentally.
 Thank you all for the support".

 On 15 October 2020, King announced his retirement from the NRL.